ms/buildtogether.tech/starting/index.md

     didn't realize it was out of bounds.
 (See also <span g="schrodingers_asshole">Schrödinger's asshole</span>.)

+Having a Code of Conduct is an empty gesture if you don't also have a way to respond to violation.  <cite>Aurora2018</cite> describes how, and learning the basics is a good first step toward becoming an ally (<span x="fairness"/>).

 <div class="callout" markdown="1">

 ### What they really mean